cpcm94/linhadotempo/README.md

 ### Step 2 - Creating a heroku application

-Login to Heroku by running:
+Login to Heroku by running **inside the backend folder**:

 ```
 heroku login
 ```

-To create a new Heroku application that you can push to, use the heroku create command:
+To create a new Heroku application that you can push to, use the heroku create command **inside the backend folder**:

 ```
 heroku create